Home

 Do not over fire or the tree will completely fuse and the overall shape will be lost.

-Once contoured fusing has been completed switch off kiln and allow glass to cool to room temperature.
+On completion of contour fusing switch off kiln and allow glass to cool to room temperature.

 A jump ring has been epoxied to the rear of the fused glass so that the ornament can be hung by a ribbon.